awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 Default: `1024`
   `totalLogsSizeKB`
 \(Optional\) The maximum total size of all log files \(in kilobytes\)\.
 After the total size of all log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes the oldest log files\.
-This parameter is equivalent to the [system logs disk space limit](log-manager-component.md#log-manager-component-configuration) parameter of the [log manager component](log-manager-component.md)\.
+This parameter is equivalent to the [system logs disk space limit](log-manager-component.md#log-manager-component-configuration) parameter \(`diskSpaceLimit`\) of the [log manager component](log-manager-component.md)\.
 If you specify this parameter on both components, the AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size\.
 <a name="nucleus-component-logging-parameter-file-only"></a>This parameter applies only when you specify `FILE` for `outputType`\.
 Default: `10240`
 `outputDirectory`